Get the Look at Home: Biophilic Interior Design

 Naturally, a concept that champions nature also champions the rich variation of tones in the great outdoors.
 When picking colours for your room, we suggest looking at the landscape.
 From beaches to forests, natural environments showcase soothing shades that evoke comfort and tranquillity.

 Earthy hues like sand beige, tan brown and terracotta will ground biophilic schemes.
 Warm tones such as these beautifully complement each other – as well as bright pops of green and yellow – to create a harmonious atmosphere.
 On the other hand, cool tones, such as blue and grey, call the sea and sky to mind and evoke a calming ambience.

 Organic shapes – known as 'biomorphic forms' – are another way to introduce biophilic design to your interior.
 Natural forms often combine simplicity and complexity in equal measures.
 Asymmetric and curved lines are everywhere, from tree trunks and leaves to rocks and shells.
 Meanwhile, intricate patterns with infinite variations can be seen when you take a closer look.
 Including rounded shapes in your scheme lets you subtly reference nature and celebrate its beautiful characteristics.

 You can also introduce natural forms to your room with wall art.
 Whether realistic or abstract, prints and paintings that pay homage to the environment will add shape and colour to your space.

 Ready to create your own biophilic interior design?
 Explore our wide range of wall panels to help you get started.
-From SlatWall wood veneer panels and highly sustainable planks to CorkWall tiles, you'll find the ideal style to bring your dream room to life.
+From SlatWall wood veneer panels and highly sustainable planks to CorkWall tiles, you'll find the ideal style to bring your dream room to life, whether it be panels for you living room or bedroom wall panelling.
 And to make installation and maintenance as easy as possible, we have a range of easy-to-use accessories, including Top Trims, adhesives and protective treatments.